Posted on: Jun 07, 2021Luis Perez

 A thick and healthy lawn is your best defense against grubs.
 Experts agree that by seeding and fertilizing your lawn, you can repair any damage they have created and prevent new ones from laying more eggs.

-In the spring and fall, rake away dead grass from any brown patches.
+In the spring and fall, rake away dead grass from brown patches.
 Water your lawn, then sprinkle new grass seed over any thin or dead areas.
 After reseeding, fertilize the lawn to help the new grass grow.
-It’s also a good idea to keep your grass about two inches long.
+Keeping your grass about two inches long is also a good idea.

 Lawn aeration helps prevent grub damage by thickening the lawn and strengthening the roots of the grass.